 However, there are obstacles standing in the way veterans in need of service dogs: Waiting lists are long and the process is expensive, with intensive compulsory training costing upwards of $30,000 per service dog.

 American Humane is committed to putting more healing leashes into the hands of more veterans in need.
-Through our Shelter to Service program, we rescue dogs from shelters across the country and train them to be service dogs for veterans with PTS and TBI.
+Through our Pups4Patriots™ program, we rescue unwanted dogs in need of homes and train them to be service dogs for veterans with PTS and TBI.
 In addition, we award grants to veterans requiring financial assistance to obtain and care for a PTS service dog, and provide them with insight and institutional support as they navigate the daunting application process for PTS service dogs

 National Standards for PTS Service Dogs